Meet Farmington Elks during August special events - Farmington Voice

 Set back from 10 Mile Road just east of Orchard Lake sits the home of Farmington B.P.O.E.

-According to Steve Luce, that means either “Benevolent and Protective Order of Elks” or “Best People on Earth”.
+According to Steve Luce, those initials may stand for “Benevolent and Protective Order of Elks” or “Best People on Earth”.
 Either way, you can learn more about the Farmington Elks Club during several events held this month.

 “We want to introduce ourselves, what we do, and who we are,” the Farmington resident said.
 “The Elks is a group that likes to serve the community and have fun doing it.”